eburchfield/emilyburchfield/content/project/cropscapes/index.md

 Future changes in climate will significantly transform US agriculture.
 Through iterative participatory modeling, this project will co-produce projections of future production geographies of major crops cultivated in the Central and Eastern US under multiple stakeholder-generated scenarios of climatic and socio-technical change.

+Learn more about this growing project at [thrivingfuturecropscapes.org](www.thrivingfuturecropscapes.org)!

 ## Publications

 * Schumacher, B., **Burchfield, E.**, Brennan, B., Yost, M. (2023).
 [Leveraging important covariate groups for corn yield prediction](https://www.mdpi.com/2077-0472/13/3/618). _Agriculture_. _14_(3), 618.